Annarhysa/Computer-Vision/README.md

 # Computer-Vision
-Compilation of small computer vision projects
+Compilation of small computer vision projects for better understanding of OpenCV